HewlettPackard/ezdemo/README.md

 # Ezmeral Container Platform Demo

-## on AWS and Azure (VMware and KVM to follow)

-Automated installation for Ezmeral Container Platform and MLOps on AWS/Azure for demo purpose.
+Automated installation for Ezmeral Container Platform and MLOps on various platforms (available on AWS and Azure) for demo purposes.

-You need docker to run the container.
-It should work on any docker runtime.
+You need a container runtime to run tool.
+It should work on any container runtime and tested on Docker.
+Podman doesn't work if you try to map volumes (should work fine without the mounts).

 ## Usage